nsn/mazemover/replit.md

 - MapObject types: Player, Enemy, Item, Exit
 - Properties: gridPosition, pixelOffset (for animation), renderOrder, sprite, name
 - Movement properties: movementSpeed, movementAccumulator, movesRemaining
+- Callback properties: onEnter, onExit - triggered when a mob steps on/off the object's tile
 - Objects move with their tile when pushed
 - Objects pushed off-grid are destroyed (logged to console)
 - Factory methods: createPlayer(), createEnemy(), createItem(), createExit()

+## Exit Stairs
+- 16x16 pixel sprite placed on a random immovable edge tile at game start
+- Player spawns on a random immovable tile on the opposing edge
+- When player steps on the exit tile, victory overlay is displayed
+- Uses onEnter callback with (mob, isPlayer) parameters

 ## Movement System
 - Fractional speed accumulation: speed 0.5 = move 1 tile every 2 turns